Table Of Contents_

 The best nail gun can be a great time saver for DIYers and is practically a must have for woodworking and fencing.
 So to help you find the best nail guns we’ve researched dozens of models and narrowed it down by type and use.
 We checked out heavy gauge framing nailers, finishing nailers and brad nailers, powered by both compressed air and electricity.
 We looked at both cordless and plug-in electric nail guns, too.
 In this list you’ll find recommendations for the best nail gun for woodworking, the best all-purpose nail gun and the best nail gun for fencing.

 Our top pick, the Stanley TRE550Z Electric Staple/Brad Nail Gun is distinguished by its dual power settings and outstanding flexibility, giving it great value for general DIY work.
 Read on to see more of our top picks below.
+But first, let me show you other quality tools available in the market.

 Award: Top Pick